 SUBJECT WELL(S) METER NO./PIPELINE

+See Exhibit “A” attached hereto See Exhibit “A” attached hereto

-DELIVERY POINT(S): See Exhibit “A” for well information.
+DELIVERY POINT(S): See Exhibit “A” attached hereto

-PERIOD OF DELIVERY: OctoberOctober 1, 2001 – March 31, 2002
+PERIOD OF DELIVERY: October 1, 2001 through March 31, 2002

-CONTRACT PRICE: Buyer shall pay a price per MMBtu (in each case, the "Contract Price"), determined on a dry basis in accordance with Buyer's transportation contract, for 100% of the quantity of gas delivered hereunder each month, equal to the Exhibit “A” pricing LESS any and all costs and expenses of Buyer attributable to the compression, dehydration, gathering, fuel, transporting and other post production operations necessary to transport the gas delivered hereunder to the Delivery Point(s) (the "Deduction").
+CONTRACT PRICE: Buyer shall pay a price per MMBtu (in each case, the "Contract Price"), determined on a dry basis in accordance with Buyer's transportation contract, for the first of the month Nomination percentage of the the quantity of gas specified as IFERC in Exhibit “A” attached hereto, each month, equal to the “Index Price” published in Inside F.E.R.C for index location specified on Exhibit “A” attached hereto, as listed in the table entitled “Prices of Spot Gas Delivered to Pipelines” in the first of the month issue of such publication for each month LESS the IF Discount specified in Exhibit “A” attached hereto and LESS any and all costs and expenses of Buyer attributable to the compression, dehydration, gathering, fuel, transporting and other post production operations necessary to transport the gas delivered hereunder to the Pipeline Pooling Points as specified on Exhibit “A” attached hereto (the "Deduction").
+For the first of the month Nomination percentage of the quantity of gas specified as GDA in Exhibit “A” attached hereto each month Buyer shall pay a Contract Price equal to the "Midpoint" price stated in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" for the relevant gas day for the index location specified on Exhibit “A” attached hereto for each gas day in which deliveries occurred LESS the Deduction.

 If any referenced index is not available in the future, and the Parties do not agree to an alternate as of the end of the first month for which the Contract Price could not be determined, then the determination of a replacement index shall be subject to arbitration.